-GCAC also took a leadership role to identify funding solutions to sustain the arts–both short-term and long-term.
+GCAC also took a leadership role to identify funding solutions to sustain the arts, both short-term and long-term.
 In addition to participating in the Funding Review and Advisory Committee in collaboration with city leadership, Experience Columbus and the human services sector to address the funding needs in the community, GCAC published an update to its public funding request that began to layout the strategy to seek an new public funding source for the arts.

 In response to two studies that pointed to a need for GCAC to focus on its mission as a granting agency and its current work to secure a lasting arts funding solution that will make the entire Columbus cultural community more vital, the Community Arts Education programs of GCAC were transferred to a new home with the Ohio Alliance for Arts Education (OAAE) in July 2012.
 The components of the program, including Artists-in-Schools, Art in the House, Professional Development for Teachers and the Franklin County Neighborhood Arts grants continue under the leadership of OAAE.

 The city opened the newly renovated Scioto Mile and Bicentennial Park in 2012 and the Columbus Arts Festival moved back to its long time home.
-More than 400,000 people attended the Festival for three days of art, music, food and fun.
+More than 400,000 people attended the Festival.

-Milt Baughman announces his retirement and Tom Katzenmeyer is hired as president.
+Milt Baughman announces his retirement and Tom Katzenmeyer is hired as president and CEO.